THIS ARTICLE COVERS

-You may choose to gain further education in civil engineering through a more academic.
-Enrolling with a college or university is always an option, so it’s well worth reviewing all your options and finding the best for you.
+You may choose to further extend your education in civil engineering by enrolling with a college or university, which are both viable options, so it’s well worth reviewing all your options and finding the best for you.

 Anyone over the age of 16 can apply for an apprenticeship.
-However, in most civil engineering apprenticeships, companies are looking for candidates who have the following qualifications and skills:
+However, for most civil engineering apprenticeships, companies are looking for candidates who have the following qualifications and skills: